- Home

 A Tradition of Excellence

-The Kenton County Police Department is currently hiring Lateral Police Officers.
+The Kenton County Police Department is currently hiring Lateral Police Officers and is accepting applications for a New Hire Eligibility list.

 Qualifications: